tcooperFL/lograte/README.md

 {"total-rate":0.05085719935595989,"highest-rate":0.016954023,"count":177,"files":3}
 $
 ````
-Note that the total rate reported is assuming worst case -- that these logs
-are generated concurrently, so the rates are additive.
+Note that this application does not attempt to correlate timestamps
+across files, so it can't tell you what the peak rate is at any given
+time.

 ### Bugs